ZecurityLabs/Homeserver/Phase 2/Secure Local Access.md

    ```
    DNSStubListener=no
    ```
-   Next, specify your AdGuard container as the DNS provider by finding the `[Resolve]` section and adding or modifying the following line:
+   Next, specify our AdGuard container as the DNS provider by finding the `[Resolve]` section and adding or modifying the following line:
    ```
    DNS=192.168.0.05
    ```